autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

-To naively create a Sparse Merkle tree, one can generate all possible `2^N` outputs of the hash function as a leaf in the tree and initialize them to the empty value.
-This generates a nearly unbounded number of data.
+to naively create a sparse merkle tree, one can generate all possible `2^N` outputs of the hash function as a leaf in the tree and initialize them to the empty value. this generates a nearly unbounded number of data.

-Since required storage is only proportional to the number of items inserted into the tree, some optimizations are possible:
+since required storage is only proportional to the number of items inserted into the tree, some optimizations are possible:

-  - Items on the leaf node are initially `None` and, therefore, do not need to be stored.
+  - items on the leaf node are initially `None` and, therefore, do not need to be stored.
-  - Subtrees with no leaf nodes are represented as "empty subtree", with an all-`0` digest.
+  - subtrees with no leaf nodes are represented as "empty subtree", with an all-`0` digest.
-  - Internal nodes all have fixed predictable values that can be re-computed as hashes of `None` values.
+  - internal nodes all have fixed predictable values that can be re-computed as hashes of `None` values.

-Therefore, a Sparse Merkle Tree can simply store a set of leaf nodes for the `(K, V)` pairs plus a set of empty hashes representing the sparse areas of the tree.
+therefore, a sparse merkle tree can simply store a set of leaf nodes for the `(K, V)` pairs plus a set of empty hashes representing the sparse areas of the tree.